puppetlabs/device_manager/README.md

 Setting `run_via_exec` to true will create an Exec resource for the device that executes `puppet device --target` during each `puppet agent` on the Puppet agent.

-Note: This will increase the execution time of a `puppet agent` run by the execution time of each `puppet device` run.
+Note: This parameter is deprecated in favor of `run_interval`, as `run_via_exec` will increase the execution time of a `puppet agent` run by the execution time of each `puppet device` run.

 ```
 puppet_device {'bigip.example.com':